 Is my data local or remote?

-If you have Splunk Cloud or run Splunk Enterprise in the cloud, all indexed data is remote.
-If you have an on-premises Splunk Enterprise deployment, the answer to this question depends on a number of things, which include:
+If you use Splunk Cloud Platform or run Splunk Enterprise in the cloud, all data that you index is remote.
+If you use Splunk Enterprise on-premises, the answer to whether your data is local or remote depends on a number of things:

 - The operating system on which your Splunk Enterprise instance resides.

 - The types of data storage that are connected to the Splunk Enterprise instance.

 - Whether or not you need to perform any authentication or other intermediate to access the data store that contains the data you want to index.